-Vistex Institute for Executive Learning & Research at Lehigh University College of Business provides high impact, short duration live online programs for working professionals.
+Vistex Institute for Executive Education at Lehigh University College of Business provides high impact, short duration live online programs for working professionals.

 Research suggests that employees are willing to go above and beyond expectations at work during a significant crisis like the COVID-19 pandemic.
 And their managers can play a critical role in that.